Pete Alonso breaks Darryl Strawberry's Mets franchise home run record

 Following the inning, the Mets played the theme from “The Natural” and Alonso again doffed his cap as the camera lingered on Strawberry’s No. 18 hanging above foul territory in left field at Citi Field.

-It was Alonso’s fifth homer in 10 games this month — as many as he hit in 43 games from June 10 through July 30.
+Alonso has six homers in 10 games this month — one more than he hit in 43 games from June 10 through July 30.
 He tied Strawberry’s record by going deep against the Milwaukee Brewers on Saturday.

 A homegrown star, Alonso broke into the big leagues with a bang in 2019, hitting 53 home runs to set a major league rookie record and establish a franchise high for a single season.